built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-authenticate.md

 entryPoints let you have more than one moduleType implemented in a single JavaScript module or you could have a module per moduleType.

-### Customizing Browser based on Authenticated Status
+### Customizing Browser Based On Authenticated Status

 When customizing browser (see [how to customize browser](./how-to-customize-browser.md)) with your own buttons and menu options you can specify a condition (see [how to add conditions](./how-to-add-conditions.md)) on whether or not that option should be shown.
 We provide a default condition out of the box: